1.1 Access, Distribution and Review of Child Welfare Policies

 3. Action: staff take necessary actions to implement the change in practice resulting from new or revised policy.

-Policy Guidance and Consultation
+Policy Clarification and Consultation

 Policy and Regulations Unit (PRU)

-The PRU is responsible maintaining and disseminating child welfare policies.
+The PRU is responsible for maintaining and disseminating child welfare policies.
 This includes but is not limited to:

 2. Researching, analyzing and interpreting relevant state and federal laws, regulations and guidance for applicability to child welfare policy and practice.